preservim/vim-colors-pencil/README.markdown

 blue by default.
 This compensates for the lack of a visual cue found in iA Writer where the heading indicators are inside the left margin.

-If you’re looking for neutral heading colors, set the following in your `.vimrc`:
+If you’re looking for neutral heading colors:

 ```
 let g:pencil_neutral_headings = 1   " 0=blue (def), 1=normal